ibmresilient/resilient-community-apps/fn_extrahop/README.md

 The poller provides the following functionality.

 * For any new detections discovered, creates a  matching incident in the SOAR platform.
+* The ExtraHop detections Ticket ID is assigned the SOAR case value.
 * The workflow `Example: Extrahop Reveal(x) update incident` is triggered by an automatic rule.
-* Enhances the incidents by adding artifacts and data tables with detection and device information from the matching ExtraHop detection.
+* The automatic rule Enhances the incidents by adding artifacts and data tables with detection and device information from the matching ExtraHop detection.
 * Can be configured to filter the detections which are escalated to the SOAR incidents.
 * Closes SOAR incidents if the corresponding ExtraHop detections are closed.
 * Closes ExtraHop detections if the corresponding SOAR incidents are closed.
 * Updates  a notification property in the ExtraHop custom tab if information for a SOAR incident if the corresponding ExtraHop detection is updated.
-* Add a note to an ExtraHop detection when a matching SOAR incident is created.
+* Adds a note to an ExtraHop detection when a matching SOAR incident is created.
-* The workflow Example: Extrahop Reveal(x) update incident will be triggered by an automation rule

 The following screenshot shows examples of SOAR incidents created by the poller from ExtraHop detections:

   ![screenshot: fn-extrahop-revealx-incidents](./doc/screenshots/fn-extrahop-revealx-incidents.png)